homezhan/artoolkit-docs/Marker_Training/marker_multi.md

 ## Barcode (Matrix) vs Pictorial (Template) Multimarkers
 The examples shown above all use [barcode (matrix) markers][marker_barcode].
 [Pictorial (template) markers][marker_about] can also be used, and ARToolKit has included an example:
 ![This example uses six pattern (template) markers.
 The multimarker config and its pattern files can be found in the bin/Data/multi directory of the SDK.
-This works with the multi example in ARToolKit for Desktop][Example_multimarker_template]
+This works with the multi example in ARToolKit on desktop.[Example_multimarker_template]

 Barcode markers do have the advantage over pictorial markers of speed, setup simplicity (no need to make pattern files) and improved rejection of false matches when using markers with error detection and correction (e.g. the marker sets with Hamming codes).

 ## Built-in support in examples for multimarker tracking
-ARToolKit for Desktop includes the following examples of multimarker tracking:
+ARToolKit includes the following examples of multimarker tracking:
 -   multi
 -   multiCube